automathan/conventions/README.md

 - If possible, try to be general in your comments, do not assume that the reader knows every detail about the rest of the project.
 Should you refer to other distinctive components in the project, make sure those are also properly commented and documented so that the reader is allowed the insight they need to proceed.

 ### Tests
+- Familiarize yourself with the different levels/types of testing and apply those that seem appropriate for the project.
 - Unit tests shold follow a consistent naming conventions which easily communicates its purpose.
 - Unit tests should be restricted to test specific functionality, and should not contain logic.
+- Keep in mind that a test is not just a validation of a function in itself, but it is also an indicator that the function is still working after changes have been made elsewhere in the project.
+- Run the most fundamental tests first, this way you won't have to unpack a complex test to find the cause.
+- Do use established test frameworks.
+These should supply test grouping and graphical reports, among other things.
+- Divide the tests into (at least) two groups, one smaller set to use while programming, as well as a larger one that is run for each commit (through a CI system).
+- If the system alters some external state, such as a database or a piece of dedicated hardware, make sure that the state is reset before the testing session is closed.
+Use mock objects or emulators if available.

 ### Git
 - Do not commit code that is commented out, unless you know for sure that it will be uncommented at some point in the future.